BEKtesfish/Resnet101/README.md

 2. Download the dataset and organize it into appropriate directories.
 3. Run the training script and monitor the training process.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-- This implementation is inspired by the ResNet-101 architecture proposed in the original research papers.
+- This implementation is inspired by the ResNet-101 architecture proposed in the original [research paper](https://arxiv.org/pdf/1512.03385).
 - Thanks to [OpenAI](https://www.openai.com) for providing the foundational knowledge and tools.